harleypig/ofx2ledger/journal-format.md

 ### [Posting Comment](https://hledger.org/hledger.html#comments)

 `Posting Comment` provides additional information or notes about the posting.
 It can be used to add any extra details about the posting that are not covered in the account name or amount.
 Posting comments must be indented to be associated with the posting.
-For more details, refer to the [hledger documentation](https://hledger.org/1.30/hledger.html).

-This component is optional.
-in the account name or amount.

 This component is optional.